LuckyJimJD/LuckyJimJD.github.io/assets/presentations/DataTrespass.md

 ***

-## Labor Pre-Emption

-State law may not regulate any activity that is arguably protected or prohibited under the NLRA

-_Machinists v.
-Wisconsin Employment Relations Commn._, 427 U.S. 132 1976); _San Diego Building Trades Council v.
-Garmon_, 359 U.S. 236 (1959)

 # Pre-Emption & the NC PPA

 ***

 ## Conflict with Federal Labor Law

-The conduct subject to liability under the NC Property Protection Act includes employee activity protected under the NLRA
+The conduct subject to liability under the NC Property Protection Act includes employee activity protected under the NLRA .

 ***

 ### Workplace Recording & Data Collection

-- Recording conditions in the workplace for the purpose of mutual aid and protection is protected
+Recording conditions in the workplace for the purpose of mutual aid and protection is protected.
-- Broad employer policies against unauthorized recording are unlawful

 ***

+### Workplace Recording & Data Collection

+Broad employer policies against unauthorized recording are unlawful.

+***

 ### Salting

-- Union members take jobs at non-union workplaces with the aim of organizing the employees
+Union members take jobs at non-union workplaces with the aim of organizing the employees.

+***

+### Salting

-- May be overt or covert
+Salting may be overt (the salt discloses their union affiliation when they apply) or covert (the conceal their union affiliation).

+***

+### Salting

-- Statutory protections under the NLRA apply to union salts if they are "genuinely interested in seeking to establish an employment relationship with the employer"
+Statutory protections under the NLRA apply to union salts (whether overt or covert) if they are "genuinely interested in seeking to establish an employment relationship with the employer".

 _NLRB v.
 Town & Country Elec., Inc_., 516 U.S. 85 (1995); _Toering Electric Co._, 351 N.L.R.B.
 225 (2007)